Battle of Fleurus (1690): Battle

 On the morning of 1 July, Luxembourg marched his forces towards Fleurus.
-Waldeck had set up his 38,000 troops in the two customary lines on the high ground between the village of Heppignies on their right and past the chateau of St Amant on their left; Waldeck's front was covered by the Orme stream whose elevated banks made a frontal assault all but impossible.
-Luxembourg divided his forces to attack both flanks of the Allied army – an audacious plan that in order for it to succeed would require secrecy and deception.
+Waldeck had set up his 30,000-38,000 troops in the two customary lines on the high ground between the village of Heppignies on their right and past the chateau of St Amant on their left; Waldeck's front was covered by the Orme stream whose elevated banks made a frontal assault all but impossible.

+Luxembourg decided to attack both flanks of the Allied army simultaneously, an audacious plan whose success required secrecy and deception.
 The columns of the first French line split to take position between Heppignies and Fleurus, with some troops moving up towards St Amant.
 The two columns of Luxembourg's right veered off to the north across the Orme, their passage covered by the hedges and wheat fields, and by a screen of French cavalry.
 Forty cannons were positioned near the chateau of St Amant, and another 30 guns positioned between the chateau and Fleurus.

 Unnoticed by Waldeck, Luxembourg had enveloped his flanks.
 Had the Allied commander realised that Luxembourg had split his army in two, he might have overwhelmed the isolated French left before the right came into position, but he did not.
 After the French right wing was in position (commanded by Luxembourg himself), their artillery opened fire at about 10:00, striking the Allied infantry with great effect.
-The French left wing, commanded by Lieutenant-General Jean Christophe, comte de Gournay, opened their attack with a cavalry charge but Gournay was killed in the assault; his death and the salvos of the Dutch infantry disordered his cavalry who retired to Fleurus to regroup.
+The French left wing, commanded by Lieutenant-General Jean Christophe, comte de Gournay, opened their attack with a cavalry charge but Gournay was killed in the assault; his death disordered his cavalry which withdrew to Fleurus to regroup.